clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

    Figure 12: :guilabel:`Set mount points`

-In this menu you will need to set the mount points for the boot and root partitions and select to format them.
+In this menu you need to set the mount points for the boot and root partitions and select to format them.

 #.
 Highlight the EFI System partition type menu entry and press the
    :kbd:`Enter` key to edit this item.
+The :guilabel:`Set mount point of sda1` menu is be shown.

+   #.
+For the :guilabel:`Enter mount point:` type `/boot` and press
+      :kbd:`Enter`.

-The :guilabel:`Set mount point of sda1` menu will be shown and you will need to enter the following information to set the mount to the :file:`/boot` directory entry and enable formatting the partition by checking the :guilabel:`[ ] Format` toggle field as shown in figure 13:
+   #.
+Enable formatting the partition by checking the :guilabel:`[ ] Format`
+      toggle field.

+   Figure 13 shows the entered information.
+Select the :guilabel:`< Yes >` button and press :kbd:`Enter`.

    .. figure:: figures/cgdisk-manual-install-13.png
       :scale: 50 %